 - Flexible benefits planning and implementation, i.e. where staff have a certain degree of choice to ‘buy’ or ‘sell’ (also referred to as “Optional Remuneration Arrangements” by HMRC) certain benefits as part of their remuneration package, where cost-effective implementation can deliver genuine employer savings but where risks can also arise

-- Help in relation to HMRC reviews of National Living Wage or National Minimum Wage, including proactive support to reduce potential risk areas and any corresponding underpayments, which is turn can minimise the impact of HMRC’s current practice of ‘naming’ most employers who fail to observe the rules.
+- Payroll assistance including help in relation to HMRC reviews of National Living Wage or National Minimum Wage.
+This includes proactive support to reduce potential risk areas and any corresponding underpayments, which is turn can minimise the impact of HMRC’s current practice of ‘naming’ most employers who fail to observe the rules.

 - A bespoke training service as required, e.g. delivery of face to face in-house tax training or assistance with development of your e-learning program